edomini/CS4171_ProgrammingForArtificialIntelligence/README.md

-# CS4171 Programming Assignment II
+# CS4171 Programming For Artificial Intelligence
 ## Objective:
 EirGrid maintains data at 15-minute intervals on the nation’s electricity supply.
 The assignment is to generate plots of two sets of EirGrid data.
 The two files wind-gen.csv and